EGOT Winners: Every Celebrity To Win An Emmy, Grammy, Oscar, And Tony Award

 Audrey Hepburn (Achieved EGOT: 1994)

 Audrey Hepburn is one of the most famous actresses of all time.
-Her most known works are My Fair Lady, Breakfast at Tiffany’s, Sabrina,and Roman Holiday.
+Her most known works are My Fair Lady, Breakfast at Tiffany’s, Sabrina, and Roman Holiday.
 She completed her EGOT when she received a Grammy in 1994 for Best Spoken Word Album for Children for Audrey Hepburn’s Enchanted Tales.

 The year prior, Audrey Hepburn won her first and only Emmy in 1993 for Gardens of the World with Audrey Hepburn.
-She won one Tony for Best Actress in a Play in Ondine in 1954 and received a special Tony in 1968.
+She won her first Tony for Best Actress in a Play for Ondine in 1954, and she later received a special Tony in 1968.
 Hepburn won her only competitive Oscar in 1954 for Best Actress in Roman Holiday.
 She received a humanitarian Oscar in 1993.

 Marvin Hamlisch (Achieved EGOT: 1995)

 Marvin Hamlisch is an American composer.
 He’s best known for his work in the movies The Sting, The Way We Were, Sophie’s Choice, and The Spy Who Loved Me.
-His last award to complete his EGOT was an Emmy in 1995 for Barba: The Concert.
+His last award to complete his EGOT was an Emmy in 1995 for Barbra: The Concert.

-He then won another Emmy in 2001 for another Barba Streisand live concert album.
+He then won another Emmy in 2001 for another Barbra Streisand live concert album.
 He also won an Emmy for his work on AFI’s 100 Years…100 Movies.
 Marvin Hamlisch won four Grammy awards in 1975, including one for Best Song for "The Way We Were."
 In 1976, he won a Tony Award for Best Original Score for A Chorus Line.
 As for his Oscars, 1974 was a big year, as Marvin Hamlisch won three Academy Awards for his work on The Way We Were and The Sting.

 Jonathan Tunick (Achieved EGOT: 1997)